amosbastian/fpl/docs/index.rst

 .. note:: The latest version of **fpl** is asynchronous, and requires Python 3.6+!

-If you're interested in helping out the development of **fpl**, or have suggestions and ideas then please don't hesitate to create an issue on GitHub or contact me on Discord (Amos#4622)!
+If you're interested in helping out the development of **fpl**, or have suggestions and ideas then please don't hesitate to create an issue on GitHub, contact me on Discord (Amos#4622) or send an email to `amosbastian@gmail.com <mailto:amosbastian@gmail.com>`_!

 --------------